eventide-project/docs/core-concepts/services/handlers.md

 Messages can come from applications as well as other services, including the service handling its own messages.

-## Handler Workflow

-1. Retrieve the entity from the store, projecting the entity's data from events in the process
-2. Use the entity to determine whether and how to process the message
-3. Construct the resulting event that captures the effects of processing the message
-4. Assign data to its the resulting event from the input message, the system clock, and possibly other sources depending on the business scenario
-4. Write the resulting event

-Note that some handlers may not need to do all of these things.

 ## Example Handler

 The example below is a handler does withdrawals from an account.

 The handler can handle a message whose class name is `Withdrawn`.
-The `handle` block receives an instance of the Withdrawn message that carries the information required to withdrawn funds from an account, including the account ID and the amount of the withdrawal, as well as a timestamp.
+The `handle` block receives an instance of the Withdrawn message that carries the information required to withdraw funds from an account, including the account ID and the amount of the withdrawal, as well the time of the withdrawal.

+Depending on whether there are sufficient funds for the withdrawal, the handler publishes either a `Withdrawn` event or a `WithdrawalRejected` event as a result of processing the withdrawal.

 ``` ruby
 handle Withdraw do |withdraw|